Teen guilty in British tourists' deaths in Florida

 Tyson said he then shot one man on his side, causing him to fall instantly, and shot the other man until his gun ran out of bullets, according to the friend's account.

-Most of them told several versions of events and conflicting stories about what color bandana Tyson wore or the gun he owned, Schlemmer said.
+Most of them told several versions of events and conflicting stories about what colour bandana Tyson wore or the gun he owned, Schlemmer said.

+No witnesses said they saw Tyson shoot the two men, and the murder weapon was not found, the defence said.

 Tyson did not testify during the week-long trial.